 The DSLR - Life & Death

 Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" (mirrorless) form.
 These cameras were initially consumer toys, playful with deign and ergonomics, but crippled by a reliance on emerging technology.
 Small / low resolution sensors, slow / tiny memory, poor processing, slow autofocus and terrible screens.
-All this made the experience less than ideal an certainly nothing a professional photographer would touch.
+All this made the experience less than ideal and certainly nothing a professional photographer would want to use.